xiaofengyuem/microsoft-graph-docs/api-reference/v1.0/api/conversationmember-list.md

 ---
 title: "List conversationMembers"
-description: "Retrieve a member of a chat or channel."
+description: "Retrieve a list of conversation members in a chat or channel."
 author: "clearab"
 localization_priority: Priority
 ms.prod: "microsoft-teams"